SpaceTeddy/CC1101/README.md

 How to compile Raspi Demo files
 -------------------------------

-be sure first, that you have already wireingPi installed on your Raspberry Pi hardware.
+be sure first, that you have already wiringPi installed on your Raspberry Pi hardware.

 copy RX_Demo.cpp, TX_Demo.cpp, cc1100_raspi.cpp, cc1100_raspi.h in the same directory and compile: <br />